dhmit/urop/src/npm_install.md

 $ npm install
 ```

-After npm indexes and installs the required packages, you will be setup for using and editing all of the frontend code in the repository.
+After npm indexes and installs the required packages, you will be set up for using and editing all front-end code in the repository.